silverstripe/silverstripe-docsviewer/docs/en/configuration.md

 ## Registering what to document

-By default the documentation system will parse all the directories in your project and include the documentation.
-If you want to only specify a few folders you can disable it and register your paths manually
+By default the documentation system will parse all the directories in your project and include the documentation from those modules `docs` directory.

+If you want to only specify a few folders or have documentation in a non standard location you can disable the autoload behaviour and register your folders manually through the `Config` API.
-	:::php
-	// turns off automatic parsing of filesystem DocumentationService::set_automatic_registration(false);

-	// registers module 'sapphire'
-	try {
-		DocumentationService::register("sapphire", BASE_PATH ."/sapphire/docs/", 'trunk');

-	} catch(InvalidArgumentException $e) {

-	}

-If you only want to disable documentation for one module you can correspondingly call unregister()

-	:::php
-	DocumentationService::unregister($module, $version = false, $lang = false)

-Unregister a module.
-You can specify the module, the version and the lang.
-If no version is specified then all folders of that lang are removed.
-If you do not specify a version or lang the whole module will be removed from the documentation.

-## Hiding files from listing

-If you want to ignore (hide) certain file types from being included in the listings.
-By default this is the list of hidden files

-	:::php
-	$files = array(
-		'.', '..', '.DS_Store', '.svn', '.git', 'assets', 'themes', '_images'
-	);

-	DocumentationService::set_ignored_files($files);
+In YAML this looks like:

+`mysite/_config/docsviewer.yml`

+	:::yaml
+	---
+	name: docsviewer
+	after: docsviewer#docsviewer
+	---
+	DocumentationManifest:
+	  automatic_registration: false
+	  register_entities:
+	    -
+	      Path: "framework/docs/"
+	      Title: "Framework Documentation"

 ## Permalinks